Blazkowiz47/personal-logs/20 PhD/2 Areas/Literature Review/CMFL (CVPR 2021).md

 - Uses a multi-stream architecture where each stream processes a different modality (RGB, Depth).
 - The streams are trained jointly with the CMFL.

-- **Focal Loss Adaptation:** Extends the concept of Focal Loss (which focuses on hard samples) to the multi-modal setting (focusing on the "harder" or less confident modality, or balancing them).

 - WMCA (Wide Multi-Channel Presentation Attack)